 In addition to medical treatments, most professionals agree alcoholism must be treated through counseling and a strong support structure.
 Therapy attempts to address the feelings and thoughts that led to chronic alcohol abuse in the first place.
 With the help of a counselor, individuals with an alcohol addiction can learn how to cope with cravings and other difficulties in life.

 In the beginning of recovery, counseling may take place daily.
 As time goes on, counseling sessions will likely be less frequent; continued visits can help those in recovery prevent relapse.

 Alcohol Relapse Prevention Tips

-- Develop a hobby.
-When newly recovering alcoholics get their life back on track, some complain about boredom.
+When newly recovering alcoholics get their life back on track, some have complaints about boredom.
 They don’t know what to do in a sober life.
 Finding sober hobbies, and people to share them with, can help people in recovery maintain their sobriety.
 Some hobbies may include: going to the movies, bowling, painting, and more.

 Don't go through the process of recovery alone.
 Get in touch with someone who can help.